Doda district

-Doda district is a district in the eastern part of Jammu Division in the Indian union territory of Jammu and Kashmir.
+Doda district is an administrative district of the Jammu division of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
+Doda covers 2,625 square kilometers.

 Administration

 The district consists of 18 tehsils: Thathri, Bhaderwah, Doda, Mohalla, Bhagwa, Assar, Bhalla, Gundna, Marmat, Kahara, Gandoh (Bhalessa), Bhella, Bharat Bagla, Chiralla, Chilly Pingal, Phagsoo and Kastigarh.

 Climate

 The climate of the area is not uniform due to its wide variations in altitude.
 The area, in general, enjoys a temperate to sub-tropical climate.
 The climate of the district is almost dry and rainfall is scanty.
 The temperature varies from place to place.
 Ramban and Doda tehsils are warmer, while regions like Dessa Valley, tehsil Bhagwah, Gundna, Padder, Marwah and Warwan remain snow-bound for five-six months of the year.
 Summer is generally without precipitation.
 Almost all regions experiences snowfall in the winter, either in the form of snowfall in higher regions or as rainfall in the lower regions.
 Monsoons prevail from July to September.
 Rainfall in the Doda district is heavy during July and September.
 The average annual rainfall is 926 mm and snowfall of about 135 mm.